raspitv/RasPiCamcorderPiTFT/README.md

 ###How to make it auto start on boot###
 `sudo nano /etc/rc.local`

-Then, before the line where it says exit 0, insert this...
+Then, before the line where it says 'exit 0', insert this...

-`/home/pi/RasPiCamcorderPiTFT/raspicamcorder3.py`
+`/home/pi/RasPiCamcorderPiTFT/picamcorder3.py`

 ###How to run it###
 From the command line...

-`sudo python /home/pi/RasPiCamcorderPiTFT/raspicamcorder3.py`
+`sudo python /home/pi/RasPiCamcorderPiTFT/picamcorder3.py`
 or navigate to /home/pi/RasPiCamcorderPiTFT and type...
-`sudo python raspicamcorder3.py`
+`sudo python picamcorder3.py`

 The sudo is needed because we're using GPIO.